picturae/chars-and-chunks/README.md

 Chars and Chunks offers a overview of effective keys and barcodes.

-Chars and Chunks will not interfere when the user types text in input fields or textareas.
+Chars and Chunks will not interfere when the user types text in input fields, textareas or selection lists.

 ## Install